 Screening means looking for early signs of a particular disease in otherwise healthy people who do not have any symptoms and when treatment is likely to be curative.
 Bowel cancer (colorectal cancer) screening aims to detect colorectal cancer at an early stage when there is a good chance that treatment will cure the cancer.

-The treatment depends on the cause.
-See individual leaflets on the various diseases that can cause rectal bleeding.
+See a doctor if you have rectal bleeding.
+The treatment depends on the cause; for example, stool softeners can help haemorrhoids and an anal fissure.
+See individual leaflets on the various diseases that can cause rectal bleeding and the medical treatments to help them.

 Further reading and references